-A greenfield site is often at the edge of a city, town, or suburban area, on a waterway, or near a highway off-ramp.
-Those locations make them ideal spots to construct new commercial buildings to support a region's growth.
+A greenfield site is often on a waterway, near a highway off-ramp, or at the edge of a city, town, or suburban area.
+Those locations make greenfield sites ideal spots to construct new commercial buildings to support a region's growth.

 How does a greenfield development differ from a brownfield?

-Whereas a greenfield development is at a previously undeveloped site, brownfield development differs in a few significant ways.
+Where a greenfield development is on a previously undeveloped site, a brownfield development differs in a few significant ways.
 Brownfield development can include these factors:

 - A location with an existing structure(s) that a developer will have to demolish to make way for the new construction.

-- A site that has some environmental issues, such as a toxic chemical spill that requires remediation.
+- A site that has environmental issues such as a toxic chemical spill requiring remediation.